▪️Dynamic Missions

 • Doesn’t have any of – excludes favorites in top 3

-• For the top 3 favorites → It expands to 3 game names
+• For the top 3 favorites → It shows to 3 game names

-• For top 1 → It expands to only the #1 favorite
+• For the top 1 → It shows only the #1 favorite game name

 Example: